-Desmond Liang and his wife founded Oki Social as art focused social event business in 2015.
-In our early days, we partnered with local artists to host social events such as paint night, sea glass jewelry making, etc.
+Desmond Liang and his wife founded Oki Social as an art-focused social event business in 2015.
+In our early days, we partnered with local artists to host social events such as paint night and sea glass jewelry making.

-Later our founders discovered an opportunity to create good quality Okinawa centric artworks and gifts for folks who love and appreciate Okinawa, its people, its natural environment, and its slow island lifestyle.
+Later, our founders discovered an opportunity to create high-quality Okinawa-centric artworks and gifts for people who love and appreciate Okinawa, its people, its natural environment, and its slow island lifestyle.

 Where We Come From